dehboris/docs-3/source/docs/tables.md

     ->dateTime($format = 'F j, Y H:i:s') // Format values in this column as date-times, using PHP date formatting tokens.
     ->default() // Set the default value for when this field does not exist.
     ->formatUsing($callback = fn ($value) => $value) // Set the callback used to format the value of the column.
+    ->limit($limit) // Truncate the value of this column to a certain number of characters.
     ->options($options = []); // Set the key-value array of available values that this column could hold.
 ```